Free sifting services for people who lost homes to Marshall Fire

 Boulder County Public Health strongly discouraged people from sifting through ash and debris on their own, regardless of PPE, because it poses a significant health risk.

 A Jan.
-5 post on the Boulder OEM website, "Boulder County is working closely with the Federal Emergency Management Agency (FEMA) and the impacted municipalities to coordinate debris removal from homes that have been destroyed or damaged by the Marshall or Middle Fork fires."
+5 post on the Boulder OEM website says, "Boulder County is working closely with the Federal Emergency Management Agency (FEMA) and the impacted municipalities to coordinate debris removal from homes that have been destroyed or damaged by the Marshall or Middle Fork fires."

 SUGGESTED VIDEOS: Wildfires in Colorado